Binex-Line-Corporation/django-restful-api-brian/README.md

 Practice project to make a RESTful API server using django.

+# Setup Guide
-#### The following section is a step-by-step guide for the setup of this API server on a Windows machine:
+#### The following sections are a step-by-step guide for the setup of this API server on a Windows machine:

+## Start Django Project
 1. Install [Python](https://www.python.org/downloads/).
 2. Navigate to the project folder in a terminal, create a virtual environment, and activate it.